Solar eclipse of February 7, 2008

-An annular solar eclipse occurred at the Moon's ascending node of the orbit on February 7, 2008.
+An annular solar eclipse occurred at the Moon's ascending node of orbit on Thursday, February 7, 2008, with a magnitude of 0.965.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 An annular solar eclipse occurs when the Moon's apparent diameter is smaller than the Sun's, blocking most of the Sun's light and causing the Sun to look like an annulus (ring).
 An annular eclipse appears as a partial eclipse over a region of the Earth thousands of kilometres wide.
-Occurring 7 days after apogee (January 31, 2008) and 6.9 days before perigee (February 14, 2008), the Moon's apparent diameter was near the average diameter.
+The Moon's apparent diameter was near the average diameter because it occurred 7 days after apogee (on January 31, 2008, at 4:25 UTC) and 6.9 days before perigee (on February 14, 2008, at 1:00 UTC).

 The moon's apparent diameter was 1 arcminute, 17.8 arcseconds (77.8 arcseconds) smaller than the August 1, 2008 total solar eclipse.

-This was the first eclipse of the eclipse season, the second being the February 2008 lunar eclipse.

 Visibility

 Centrality was visible from parts of Antarctica.
-A significant partial eclipse was visible over New Zealand and a minor partial eclipse was seen from southeastern Australia.
+A significant partial eclipse was visible over New Zealand and a minor partial eclipse was seen from southeastern Australia and much of Oceania.

 For most solar eclipses the path of centrality moves eastwards.
 In this case the path moved west round Antarctica and then north.